tgherzog/wbg-ogdtoolkit/en/demand.md

-* **Data Liberation Scrape-a-thon.** A two-day program that convenes international coders and sources local civic coders to collect existing, unstructured government data from current websites, re-structure them in machine-readable formats (CSV) and use them to populate a nascent or temporary Open Data platform.
+* **Data Liberation Scrape-a-thon.** A two-day program that convenes international coders and sources local civic coders to collect existing, unstructured government data from current websites, re-structure them in machine-readable formats (e.g., CSV) and use them to populate a nascent or temporary Open Data platform.
 The program provides an opportunity to gain traction on the early Open Data process by capitalizing on what's already available, and leveraging it to build momentum toward further opening